RMSS86/mobile_assets_manager_demo/README.md

 So this was the perfect moment to give this KivyMD a try and the result exceeded expectations, there are some inconveninces such a the implementation of the buildozer page that required either wsl2 integration for linux distribution or a Virtual machine in order to compile the .aapk file, that in Flutter is no deal.

+Here a demosntration of a ```useLogOut.tsx``` custom hook for loggin user out, notifies user using UI uses other custom hooks, ensures coocki data or user related data previously writen to local storage gets erased and moves user to home page after showing a notification via modal.
 ```typescript
 //> LOGOUT CUSTOM HOOK
 export const useLogOut = async (